geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:10:17]
 Yeah.
-I want to get the hardware interface stuff merged too, where we can abstract out...
+I want to get the hardware interface stuff merged too, where we can abstract out..
 I don't want to abstract.
 I don't want to test at the layer.
 I want to test at the syscall or memory layer more than I want to test at this abstraction layer.
-But by syscalls, I mean open-close kind of thing, not like... whatever function you've defined that's shared between the kernel driver and the direct driver.
+But by syscalls, I mean open-close kind of thing, not like.. whatever function you've defined that's shared between the kernel driver and the direct driver.

 **Nimlgen** [00:10:51]